Inside: How to explain the Holy Spirit to a child through the Biblical narrative, as person of the Trinity, and through the works of the Holy Spirit.

 Pentecost was the first time anyone had ever had God’s Spirit inside them instead of just on them or with them.
 The first time the Holy Spirit came to live inside people was wildly obvious, but the Holy Spirit wasn’t just for the first disciples.

-He is in every single person who follows Jesus.
-He doesn’t normally come in 🔥 flames and 💨 wind, but he lives inside you, as the Helper Jesus promised to send.
+The Holy Spirit is God’s gift to every Christian, and lives in every single person who follows Jesus.
+He doesn’t normally come in flames and wind, but he lives inside you, as the Helper Jesus promised to send.
+The spirit of God helps you show the love of God to those around you, he helps you grow in the fruits of the Spirit, and helps you do God’s work in the world.

 2) How to Explain the Holy Spirit as Part of the Trinity